arm-developer-tools/windowsperf/CONTRIBUTING.md

 # Basic guidelines

-All changes you commit or submit by merge request should follow these simple guidelines:
+All changes you commit or submit by pull request should follow these simple guidelines:
-- Use merge requests.
+- Use pull requests.
-- Should build without new warnings or errors.
-Please use the project's solution file to drive the build and test process.
+- Solution and project you've modified should build without new warnings or errors.
-- Please do not squash your Merge Request commits into one commit.
+- Please do not squash your Pull Request commits into one commit.
 Split PR into many meaningful commits, we can review separately.
 - Code should be free from profanities in any language.

-# Merge requests
+# Pull requests

-- Your merge request title should contain WindowsPerf [JIRA](https://linaro.atlassian.net/jira/software/c/projects/WPERF/boards/169) ticket, which is prefixed `WPERF-`.
-Note: our GitLab JIRA integration requires developers to add it.
-  - You can post your MR without a JIRA ticket but we will require a ticket number to merge.
-  - WindowsPerf JIRA tickets are in format: `WPERF-[0-9]+`.
-- Make use of labels, milestones, assignees, and other relevant query parameters to create informative pull requests.
+1. Clear and Descriptive Title: Use a concise and informative title that summarizes the changes made.
+2. Detailed Description: Provide a detailed description of what the pull request does, why the changes are necessary, and any relevant context.
+3. Reference Issues: Link to any related issues or tickets to provide context and traceability.
+4. Small and Focused Changes: Keep pull requests small and focused on a single task or feature to make them easier to review.
+5. Code Review Checklist: Ensure your code follows the project's coding standards, includes necessary tests, and has been tested locally.
+6. Request Reviews: Tag relevant team members or reviewers to get their feedback and approval.
+7. Respond to Feedback: Address any comments or suggestions from reviewers promptly and respectfully.
+8. Update Documentation: If your changes affect documentation, make sure to update it accordingly.
+9. Automated Checks: Ensure that all automated checks and tests pass before requesting a review.
+10. Commit Messages: Write clear and meaningful commit messages that explain the changes made in each commit.

+Following these practices can help streamline the review process and improve the quality of your contributions.
+Let me know if you need any more information!

-## Advice on merge requests
+## Advice on pull requests

-- Applying the single responsibility principle to merge requests is always a good idea.
-Try not to include some additional stuff into the merge request.
+- Applying the single responsibility principle to pull requests is always a good idea.
+Try not to include some additional stuff into the pull request.
 For example, do not fix any typos other than your current context or do not add a tiny bug fix to a feature.
 - Title and description is the first place where you can inform other developers about the changes.
-- Description of a merge request should always be prepared with the same attention, whether the merge request has a small or huge change.
+- Description of a pull request should always be prepared with the same attention, whether the pull request has a small or huge change.
-- Always think that anybody could read your merge request anytime.
+- Always think that anybody could read your pull request anytime.
-- You should build your code and test (if possible) before creating the merge request.
+- You should build your code and test (if possible) before creating the pull request.
 - Both reviewers and the author should be polite in the comments.

 Other:
 - The source branch must be rebased onto the target branch.
-- Members who can merge are allowed to add commits to merge requests.
+- Members who can merge are allowed to add commits to pull requests.

-## Commits in your merge requests
+## Commits in your pull requests

 - One commit should represent one meaningful change.
 E.g. Please do not add a new header file and in the same commit update project solution.
 - Have short (72 chars or less) meaningful subjects.